strategisthub/react-screening-test/README.md

 It would be really nice if we can see some unit tests around the components you create.

-# Bonus:

-It would be considered a bonus, if you would use `Typescript`.

 # Send us Github Repo Link:

 Send us the create the repoistory of your solution and send us the github link at farhan@strategisthub.com, please keep in mind that repo must have description to how to run the application and what sort of libraries (if any) have been used.